-Many of you have asked if my Lightroom organizational technique has evolved since my 2009 article.
+Many of you have asked if my Lightroom organizational technique has evolved since my 2009 article (no longer available).
 It has.
 In this article, I describe some of my latest thinking on Lightroom organization.

 As with past versions of this article, I share my current practices here not because I want to preach that this is the One True Way to Organize Your Photos, but to provide a starting point for you in setting up your own Lightroom workflow.
 If this fits as a whole, great!
 If not, pick and choose what works for you and adapt the rest to meet your needs.